-The Little Shell Chippewa tribal headquarters is in Great Falls and is the epicenter of the Little Shell tribal programs.
+LITTLE SHELL TRIBE Boozhoo Greetings The Little Shell Tribe of the Chippewa Indians gained federal recognition on December 20, 2019.
+The Little Shell Tribe of Chippewa Indians tribal headquarters is in Great Falls and is the epicenter of the Little Shell tribal programs.
 In the mid-1800s, the tribe was in the Red River-Pembina North Dakota region.
 After the 1892 renegotiation of the Treaty of 1863, many of the Me'tis, including the band of Chippewa under Little Shell, were left without a land base or reservation and eventually resettled throughout Montana.
 Experience the importance of honor at the Little Shell Elders and Veterans Traditional Powwow, held the second weekend of August.
+Did you know...